msanj1/PageRankv2/README.md

 I've created this application to demonstrate the use of Clean Architecture in modern software development.

 Requirements:
+Return the page numbers where a URL appears in Google or Bing.
+If a url is not found, return zero Keyboard is just to demonstrate form bindings in Angular.
+It's just for visual purposes.

+Requirements:
 - Node v16
 - .NET Core 3.1 SDK